 - Wolf Island National Wildlife Refuge

-Following extensive review of the threats the manatee faces as well as the conservation actions currently in place to help recover it, the Service proposed on January 8, 2016 to reclassify the species as threatened.
+Following extensive review of the threats the manatee faces as well as the conservation actions currently in place to help recover it, the Service reclassified the species as threatened on March 30, 2017.

 Actions Needed for Recovery

 - Minimize causes of manatee disturbance, harassment, injury and mortality

 - Determine and monitor the status of the manatee population.